Giphy/giphy-js/packages/svelte-components/README.md

 # @giphy/svelte-components (BETA)

 > > > Note this project is in beta and may contain bugs.
-PRs are welcome, as are issues with suggestions
+PRs are welcome! as are issues with suggestions and bug reports

 This pacakge provides components that help you display gifs on a website.
+It works in tandom with [@giphy/js-fetch-api](../fetch-api/) and [@giphy/js-types](../types) packages

 There are three main components: